alexsoto-harness/transactionprocessing/docs/code-sample.md

 # 💻 Code Examples

-This page provides practical examples for integrating the **TransactionProcessing** library into your project, along with a summary of its core features.
+This page provides practical examples for integrating the **Transaction Processing** library into your project, along with a summary of its core features.

 ---